 How to get cheaper rates

-While you can’t control your age or family health history, there are a few things you can do to reach a higher rate tier:
+While you can’t control your age or family health history, there are some things you can do to reach a higher rate tier:

 - Quit smoking.
 This is the best way to lower your life insurance rates.
 As a smoker, your insurer will double or triple your premiums — or even more, if they have stricter underwriting standards.
 To qualify for nonsmoker rates, you’ll need to do away with smoking for at least a year.